manoj-smoothstack/cpp_training/Week2/Day4/README.md

 }

+## 2. merge sort
-2. Implement a merge sort class, that uses a comparator method as a member function pointers.
+Implement a merge sort class, that uses a comparator method as a member function pointers.
 You can sort Students by their scores in range ([1..100]);
 You should use recursion, but hide it in a private method.
 The entry point sort() method should not call itself.